Magoji91/The-Regression/README.md

 Correlation is not causation.
 Restriction of range.

+Error
+The relationship is not linear.
+Ecological fallacy.
+Restriction of range.

+Error
+There is an outlier.
+Correlation is not causation.
+Restriction of range.

 10. Question 10
 You measured the amount of time 20 people wait at traffic lights on the way to work, and how angry they are when they arrive.
 As you expected, there was a positive relationship between time spent waiting at lights, and anger levels.
 You found a b-value of 7.2, with a standard error of 2.8.

 Which of the following statements are correct?
 Select all that apply.

-Error - We reject the null hypothesis.

-Error
-p > 0.05
-We accept the null hypothesis.

-Error
+Correct:
 p < 0.05
-We accept the null hypothesis.
+We reject the null hypothesis.

 11. Question 11
 You examine the relationship between body fat and exercise patterns, in a sample of 100 people.
 Your slope value was -10.3, with a standard error of 6.06.
 The t-value for your df associated with a significance level of 95% is 1.99.
 Calculate a confidence interval for your test statistic.
 Does the value 0 fall within your confidence interval?